Skip to content

 If we enter data in the correct format, the correctness is confirmed by a green check mark (as can be seen in the screenshot given below).

-After completing the metadata profile or if we want to continue working on it at a later time, it must be downloaded locally via "Download code", as it cannot be saved in the metadata profile generator (see figure below).
-Your browser downloads the current state of the metadata profile in RDF format (file extension .ttl).
-To reload it at a later time, switch to the "Code View" and copy the content of the downloaded file into the text field in the detail view.
-Then click the "Code View" button again to switch back to the standard view and continue working.
+Once the metadata profile has been completed, or if you wish to continue working on it at a later date, it must be downloaded locally via ‘Download Code’ as it cannot be saved in the metadata profile generator (see illustration below).
+Your browser will download the current status of the metadata profile in RDF format (file extension .ttl).
+To reload it at a later date, switch to the ‘Code View’ and copy the contents of the downloaded file into the text field in the detail view.
+You can then click on the ‘Code View’ button again to return to the standard view and continue working.

 Figure 11 - Save and download

-Click "Submit" to send the metadata profile to the Coscine team for review and publication (see image above).
-You will then receive an e-mail with a confirmation to your e-mail address stored in the Coscine user profile.
+Clicking ‘Send’ will send the metadata profile to the Coscine team for review and publication (see image above).
+You will then receive a confirmation email at the email address stored in your Coscine user profile.

-The review of the metadata profile (especially regarding the "Term IRI" information, see above) can take up to 4 weeks.
-As soon as your metadata profile has been uploaded to Coscine, you will receive an e-mail.
+Review of the metadata profile (especially with regard to the ‘Term IRI’ information, see above) can take up to four weeks.
+You will receive an email as soon as your metadata profile has been uploaded to Coscine.